-It is the responsibility of the Board of Directors ("Board") to promote the best interests of Peabody Energy Corporation (the "Company") and its shareholders and to oversee the management of the Company.
-In addition to the Certificate of Incorporation and the Bylaws of the Company, these Corporate Governance Guidelines, the committee charters and the Code of Business Conduct and Ethics will be used by the Board to fulfill its responsibilities.
+It is the responsibility of the Board of Directors (the "Board", and each individually a "Director") to promote the best interests of Peabody Energy Corporation (the "Company") and its shareholders and to oversee the management of the Company.
+In addition to the Certificate of Incorporation and the Bylaws of the Company (the "Bylaws"), these Corporate Governance Guidelines (these "Guidelines"), the committee charters and the Code of Business Conduct and Ethics will be used by the Board to fulfill its responsibilities.
+These Guidelines are intended to serve as a flexible framework, rather than as a set of binding legal obligations, through which the Board may conduct its business and provide oversight.

-RELATIONSHIP WITH MANAGEMENT; CHAIRMAN OF THE BOARD
+RELATIONSHIP WITH MANAGEMENT